ARCCSS-extremes/climpact2/README.md

        packages are installed.

-    4) To calculate indices from gridded netCDF datasets source the climpact2.r file and call the climpact.loader function (see climpact2.wrapper.r for an example).
+    4) To calculate indices from gridded netCDF datasets source the climpact2.r file and call the climpact.loader function (see climpact2.wrapper.r for an example, to use this script run 'Rscript climpact2.wrapper.r').
        Alternatively, to load time-series from ASCII files source climpact2.GUI.r to use the graphical user interface.
 Refer to the user manual for more detailed instructions.